cockroachdb/docs/src/current/v24.1/molt-fetch.md

 MOLT Fetch moves data from a source database into CockroachDB as part of a [database migration]({% link {{ page.version.version }}/migration-overview.md %}).

-MOLT Fetch can use `IMPORT INTO` or `COPY FROM` to move the source data to CockroachDB via cloud storage (Google Cloud Storage or Amazon S3), a local file server, or directly without an intermediate store.
+MOLT Fetch uses `IMPORT INTO` or `COPY FROM` to move the source data to cloud storage (Google Cloud Storage or Amazon S3), a local file server, or local memory.
+Once the data is exported, MOLT Fetch loads the data onto a target CockroachDB database.
 For details, see [Usage](#usage).

 ## Supported databases